BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

 • a small project comparing bioinformatics methods (for graduate students only)

-— Complying the Fifteenth Week Policy — The final assignment will be given during the week before the 15th week.
-It will be due before the final week.
+— Complying the Fifteenth Week Policy — The final assignment will be due at the end of the 15th week.
 This final assignment will cover the contents from the entire semester, and will be longer than the regular assignments.

-This website is used to post the information related to this course.
+The course website is used to post the information related to this course.
 It will be updated frequently.
-So check this site regularly.
-The Canvas course page will be also used to distribute email messages, assignments, grade information, etc.
+Assignments, grading policy, references, and more information are available through CANVAS course page.
+It will be also used to distribute messages.
+Check both sites regularly.